Online Competitive Influence Maximization: Frequentist Regret Approach

-The above regret bounds have the typical form of $O(\sum \frac{1}{\Delta^{i,T}_{\min}} \cdot \log T)$ and $\sqrt{T\log T}$, indicating that it is tight on the important time horizon $T$ and gap parameters $\Delta^{i,T}_{\min}$'s.
-In fact, they have the same order as in \cite{wang2017improving, wen2017online}, despite the fact that the OCIM problem does not enjoy monotonicity, and match the lower bound of CMAB with general reward functions in \cite{merlis2020tight}.
-This owes to our non-trivial TPM condition analysis (Theorem~\ref{thm:TPM}) that shows the same condition as in \cite{wang2017improving} without the monotonicity in the OCIM setting.
+The above regret bound has the typical form of $\sqrt{T\ln T}$, indicating that it is tight on the important time horizon $T$.
+In fact, it has the same order as in \citet{wang2017improving}'s for the CMAB problem under monotonicity, despite the fact that the OCIM problem does not enjoy monotonicity, and matches the lower bound of CMAB with general reward functions in \citep{merlis2020tight}.
+This result is due to our non-trivial TPM condition analysis (Theorem~\ref{thm:TPM}) that shows the same condition as in \citet{wang2017improving}'s setting with monotonicity.